michael105/slterm/README.md

 Latency, comparing old (1980) and nowadays systems.
 That's.
 Bad.
 If nothing changes, in ten years we will have a latency in the magnitude of seconds.
-When the growth would continue. https://danluu.com/input-lag/
+When the growth would be continuing. https://danluu.com/input-lag/